 9. Don’t give up.
 Don’t stop making movies.
 Even if you have to do it on your evenings and weekends after work.
 If you’re like me and you’ve been walking around since you were 4 announcing you were going to be a film director, why stop at 40 because you haven’t won an Oscar, or been paid a million dollars?
 Make them until you’re 101 and can no longer lift the megaphone to call “action” – then hire an assistant to do that, and keep making movies.
 Because that’s how it should be.
 You should never have to stop something you love.

 10. If you like your film – that counts for a lot.
 You know what works and what doesn’t according to your own perspective.
 Please don’t spend too much time wondering what others have said about it – easier said than done, I know.
 I once tucked away a film I really loved because I found out that the author of the source material didn’t like it.
-That’s a big one – I wanted to please her, I was crushed.
-I worked honestly, felt I had respected the material and then she dissed it.
-So I hid it – until I was asked to show it at a small convention.
+That’s a big one – I wanted to please them, I was crushed.
+I worked honestly, felt I had respected the material and then heard them criticize it.
+So I hid it – until I was asked to show it at a screening series.
 I did so and cringed the entire time, finding everything wrong with it.
-The next day, 9 people came up to me to tell me how much they loved the film, had found it posted on Vimeo and sent it to their friends.
+The next day, a dozen people came up to me to tell me how much they loved the film, had found it posted online and sent it to their friends.
 Lesson learned: don’t let other people’s shit get in the way of having pride in your work or confidence in your artistic choices.

 11. And finally – Thank You.
 For all the women directors that have come before, and all the one’s that will come up behind you, Thank you.
 You carry on a wonderful tradition.
 You are brave enough to take charge and share your story.
 And the audiences in your screening are just a small fraction of who you will affect with your films.
 Generations after you’re gone, your films will remain and your stories will continue to tell themselves.
 And that is a beautiful thing to leave behind.